l-velazquez/l-velazquez/README.md

 ## Hi, My name is Luis Fernando Javier Velazquez-Sosa👋

-### 📷 I’m currently learning about Image Analysis and Computer Vision and Computer Networking.
+### 📷 I’m currently learning about Machine Learning and Cyber Security.
 #### 🔭

 - 👨🏼‍💻 I’m looking to collaborate on future proyects